Dream Scenario: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 47 critics, indicating "generally favorable" reviews.

 Kyle Smith of The Wall Street Journal called the film "a bold statement that is bound to make a name" for Borgli.
 Peter Bradshaw, in his review of the film in The Guardian, called it "very enjoyable" and a "smart film about the uncanny experience of fame."
 Peter Debruge of Variety noted that "Borgli shoots the dreams no different from the waking moments, creating a kind of mind game for audiences, who must determine at any given moment whether the scene in question is real or imagined."

 Jeannette Catsoulis of The New York Times wrote that the film is "often funny and frequently surreal" but said that Borgli had "more ideas than space to execute them," leading to a third act that feels "overloaded and indecisive of where it wants to land."
 Catsoulis also wrote that the erotic scene between Paul and Molly "could make you want to put your eyes out."

 Ann Hornaday of The Washington Post wrote that the film was a “clever, adroitly executed taxonomy of contemporary fame.”
 Yet, Hornaday followed up with some criticism of the film's screenwriting.
-“The more far-out "Dream Scenario" gets, the more viewers might wish that Borgli would simply keep his focus on the warp and woof of the Matthewses' marriage."
+“The more far-out Dream Scenario gets, the more viewers might wish that Borgli would simply keep his focus on the warp and woof of the Matthewses' marriage."

 Filmmakers Joe Dante, Chloe Domont, Chad Hartigan, Matt Johnson and Karyn Kusama all cited Dream Scenario as among their favorite films of 2023.